TryHackMe - RootMe

 Make sure to update the shell with your VPN IP and a chosen listening port.

-As you can see file with .php
+As you can see file with .php seems to be blacklisted

 Try bypass the filter by trying other extensions: